rustyxlol/Django-ChatApp/README.md

 7. Added messages model for permanent storage
 ### Part 3(optional) - Authenticating WebSockets

-1. The simplest approach is to use session authentication provided by Channels by scoping our consumer in websocket connect function like so.
+1. The simplest approach is to use basic authentication provided by Channels by scoping our consumer in websocket connect function like so.
 *Note: AuthMiddlewareStack is required.*
 ```py
 user = self.scope['user']